-The Art Of Non-Conformity Book Summary
+The Art Of Non-Conformity Summary

-Leave your unfulfilling life behind by overcoming your fear, fighting the gatekeepers, and recruiting an army of raving followers.
+One Paragraph Summary The Art Of Non-Conformity shows you how to leave your unfulfilling life behind by overcoming your fear, fighting the gatekeepers, and recruiting an army of raving followers.

 A book by Chris Guillebeau

 Chris Guillebeau’s book will help you to break out of an unfulfilled life, by helping you to find your calling.
 You will also find why relying on your competence instead of a 9-5 job will be better for your security and happiness.
 The Art of Non-Conformity: Set Your Own Rules, Live the Life You Want, and Change the World is a great inspirational book.
 I read it back in 2011, but it can’t be more relevant today.

 These are the things I learned by reading the Blinks / Book: